skspall/pwaApp/node-pwa/README.md

 Changes to be made to refer to your firebase account:

 1. Project name <ProjectName> in .firebaserc
-2. Authorization key (key=<AuthorizationKey>) in API definition /prices/new in index.js (line 44).
+2. Authorization key (key=AuthorizationKey) in API definition /prices/new in index.js (line 44).
 This can be copied from the Project Settings of your firebase account.

 The API /prices/new will push notifications using Firebase Cloud Messaging(FCM).